NaufalFiqri/Mental_health_chatbot/PMP-PLAN/D-PROJECT_EXECUTION.md

 Input size = number of bag words
 Hidden size = 8

-Output size = number of different classes or tags
+<br>Output size = number of different classes or tags
 The optimizer was also used in the model, where it changed the neural network's attributes such as weights and learning rate to reduce losses.
 The train will stop until the number of epochs reaches 1000, and the final loss will be displayed in 4 decimal places.
 Lastly, the trained data will be saved into data.pth.

 ![alt text](https://github.com/NaufalFiqri/Mental_health_chatbot/blob/main/src/images/train.png)